 Books may be used in the library without being checked out.
 If you wish to use the book outside of the library, bring it to the Circulation Desk and check it out.
 Reference books and periodicals cannot be taken out of the library.

-More than 382,000 electronic books, audio books, and streaming media (not including the 125,000+ CDs in the Naxos Music Library) are indexed in the online catalog and can be accessed through the CamelCat.
+More than 455,000 electronic books, audio books, and streaming media (not including the 135,000+ CDs in the Naxos Music Library) are indexed in the library system and can be accessed through OneSearch.
 These books may be searched by keyword, author, or title.

 Periodicals, Newspapers and Indexes

-Print periodicals and newspapers are shelved alphabetically by title in the Periodical Reading Room on the first floor of Wiggins Hall.
-The “Journals” tab on the library homepage (http://library.campbell.edu) includes all current subscriptions to journals, magazines, newspapers, annual issues, indexes, back files of former subscriptions, and full-text journals totaling over 100,000 titles.
+Print periodicals and newspapers are shelved alphabetically by title in the Periodicals Reading Room on the first floor of Wiggins Hall.
+The “Journals” tab on the library homepage (http://library.campbell.edu) includes all current subscriptions to journals, magazines, newspapers, annual issues, indexes, back files of former subscriptions, and full-text journals —totaling over 110,000 titles.